juneedpk/Sofa-Fabric-Texture-Changer/README.md

-# Sofa Fabric Changer
+# Sofa Fabric Texture Changer

-This Streamlit web application allows users to change the fabric of a sofa by uploading a sofa image and a fabric texture image.
+An interactive web application that allows users to change the fabric texture of sofas in images.
+Built with Streamlit and OpenCV.

 ## Features

-- Upload sofa image
+- Upload sofa and fabric texture images
+- Adjust fabric pattern scale
-- Upload fabric texture image
+- Control image resolution (DPI)
+- Adjust brightness
-- Preview both images before processing
+- Download processed images
+- High-quality texture mapping
-- Apply fabric texture to sofa
+- Perspective-aware fabric application
-- Download the resulting image

 ## Installation

-1. Clone this repository
-2. Install the required packages:
 ```bash
 pip install -r requirements.txt
 ```

-## Usage
+## Local Development

-1. Run the Streamlit app:
+Run the app locally:

 ```bash
 streamlit run app.py
 ```

-2. Open your web browser and navigate to the provided URL
+## Deployment

+This app is deployed on Streamlit Cloud.
+Visit [https://sofa-fabric-changer.streamlit.app](https://sofa-fabric-changer.streamlit.app) to use the application.

+## Usage

-3. Upload a sofa image
+1. Upload a clear image of your sofa
-4. Upload a fabric texture image
+2. Upload a fabric texture image
+3. Adjust the parameters:
+   - Fabric Pattern Scale: Controls the size of the fabric pattern
+   - Image Resolution: Higher DPI for better quality
+   - Brightness: Adjust the brightness of the result
-5. Click "Apply Fabric to Sofa" to process
+4. Click 'Apply Fabric Texture'
-6. Download the result using the "Download Result" button
+5. Download the result

-## Tips for Best Results

-- Use sofa images with a clear contrast between the sofa and background
-- Use fabric textures that are tileable and have consistent patterns
-- Make sure both images are well-lit and high quality
+## Requirements

+- Python 3.7+
+- OpenCV
+- NumPy
+- Pillow
+- Streamlit
+- Matplotlib